csound/plugins/README.md

 $ make install
 ```

 using `sudo` in the last step if raised permissions are needed.
+On
+Linux, the installation location can be set with the relevant CMake
+variables as indicated above.

 Csound Location
 ------------